 Delft, and later to Barcelona where she combined her study with working in a studio for urban architecture.
 To earn some money, she translated books and did other jobs but also discovered that there is a limit to what you can do on your own.
-In her work she also searches for the dangerous and extreme when designing a building, not afraid to affectation because she believes that everything else has already been done.
-According to her, the Warmtekrachtkoppeling Centrale is such a building: it is simultaneously cool enough to express the power of the machinery it conceals behind rustcoloured steel, while its surface has a warm velvety appearance.
+In her work she also searches for the dangerous and extreme when designing a building, not afraid to explore the gap between kitsch and affectation because she believes that everything else has already been done.
+According to her, the Warmtekrachtkoppeling Centrale is such a building: it is simultaneously cool enough to express the power of the machinery it conceals behind rust-coloured steel, while its surface has a warm velvety appearance.
 M.G.

-Utrecht University Campus 🖨 Bus: 28, 30, 31, 32, 71, 72, 150, 242, 252, 276, 281, 283, 287 (Heidelberglaan)
+Litrecht University Campus 🖨 Bus: 28, 30, 31, 32, 71, 72, 150, 242, 252, 276, 281, 283, 287 (Heidelberglaan)